How to change a plug socket

 • Green / yellow sleeving if required

-Before undertaking work please review the safety first guidance at the top of this article.
+Before undertaking work, please review the safety first guidance at the top of this article.

 Once you have confirmed the circuit is dead, unscrew the socket faceplate and gently pull the faceplate forward.
 You’ll need enough slack in the wires behind to be able to completely flip the socket down so that the back surface is accessible.
+You should then loosen the screws at the terminals and free the wires.

 If you don’t feel comfortable doing this, stop here, screw everything back properly and get a professional to do the job.
 If all is well, move on to the next step and keep the screws in case the new ones don’t fit.